 - Smriti Sharma (M.S.
 2015, Hassett) Environmental Analyst, Aria Energy

 - Peter Smyntek (Ph.D.
-2006, NSF Graduate Fellow, Teece) Queen Mary University of London
+2006, NSF Graduate Fellow, Teece) Assistant Professor, St. Vincent College, PA

 - Christopher Spiese (Ph.D.
-2010, EPA GRO Fellow Kieber) Assistant Professor of Chemistry, Ohio Northern University
+2010, EPA GRO Fellow Kieber) Associate Professor of Chemistry, Ohio Northern University

 - Hannah Stella-Levinson (M.S.
 2008, Johnson) - Chemistry teacher, Fabius-Pompey School District